grafana/mimir/cmd/mimirtool/README.md

 ##### Rules Check

 This command checks rules against the recommended [best practices](https://prometheus.io/docs/practices/rules/) for rules.
-This command does not interact with your Cortex cluster.
+This command does not interact with your Mimir cluster.

     mimirtool rules check ./example_rules_one.yaml